Learn Forex: The 77 Year Old Chart Pattern That Traders Still Love

 Many traders ask how a trading method that is 77 years old is applicable today.
-When you combine timeless tools like Fibonacci Retracements with great risk: reward ratios, it’s easy to see why this method is so popular.
+When you combine timeless tools like Fibonacci Retracements with common traits of successful traders, it’s easy to see why this method is so popular.
 If those aspects of a trading method appeal to you, it’s my pleasure to introduce you to the Gartley chart pattern.

 What is the Gartley Pattern?

 The Gartley pattern is a powerful and multi-rule based trade set-up that takes advantage of exhaustion in the market and provides great risk: reward ratios.
 The pattern is also known as the “Gartley 222” because the pattern originated from page 222 of H.M.
 Gartley’s book, Profits in the Stock Market that was published in 1935 and reportedly sold for $1,500 at the time.

 The Gartley pattern is based on major turning points or fractals in the market.
 This pattern plays on trend reversal exhaustion and can be applied to the time frame of your choosing.
 The other key that makes this pattern unique are the crucial Fibonacci retracements that come together to fulfill the plan.